 The initialization of separate partitions on a physical disk is not supported.

-After a node reboot, the user should manually repair vdisks from the UI, if such vdisks exist in a replicated datastore.
-Also if any of nodes becomes powered off suddenly, there is no support for automatated repair of existing vidisks at this moment.
+After a node reboot, the user should manually repair vDisks from the UI, if such vDisks exist in a replicated datastore.
+Also if any of nodes becomes powered off suddenly, there is no support for automated repair of existing vDisks at this moment.

 To configure and access the Windows instances properly, it it required to execute the procedure of following attached link: Windows VM instance Configuration .
 Please pay attention in Step 4 regarding to Network configuration of VM instance.

 In the event of a manual master failover, the process of downloading and initializing Windows image can be done from the instance template management repository as it is described in the following document : Instance Template Management